KOSASIH/pi-nexus-autonomous-banking-network/blockchain_integration/pi_network/smartship/README.md

 ## Contributing

 Contributions are welcome!
-To contribute to the Decentralized Logistic System, follow these steps:
+To contribute to the SmartShip Decentralized Logistic System, follow these steps:

 1. Fork the repository: `git fork https://github.com/KOSASIH/pi-nexus-autonomous-banking-network.git`
 2. Create a new branch: `git checkout -b my-feature`